Virginia Cavaliers football

 Virginia lost its mantle as the region's mark of success between World War I and World War II, but soon thereafter Art Guepe had Virginia winning big again.
 To avoid the trappings of "big-time football", (Note: at a time the Ivy League was forming to formally prohibit scholarships and recruiting at the power programs of the Northeast.
 Those eight schools had previously won dozens of football national championships even as recently as 1950.) university president Colgate Darden reduced scholarship and recruiting support, argued against joining the ACC, and declined an invite for 8–1 Virginia to play unbeaten Georgia Tech in the 1952 Orange Bowl.
 The Board of Visitors voted to join the ACC anyway, but Guepe left for Vanderbilt and under Dick Voris Virginia embarked on a 28-game losing streak from 1958 to 1960, as Darden retired.
-Voris left with a record of 1–29, his lone victory a 15–12 nailbiter against Duke.
+Voris left with a record of 1–29, his lone victory a 15–12 home win against Duke.
 Still limited by a relative lack of funding or administrative interest in those times, his successors managed moderately better records through the 1960s and 1970s.

-George Welsh led a turnaround effort from 1982, and took Virginia to its first dozen bowl games and even its first AP No. 1 ranking throughout October 1990.
+George Welsh led a turnaround effort from 1982, and took Virginia to its first dozen bowl games and its first AP No. 1 ranking for several weeks in October 1990.
 He was the first ACC coach to reach 100 wins, and retired in 2000 with the most ACC wins (his 85 ranking second to Bobby Bowden as of 2025) of any coach in history.
 In November 1995, similar to winning the first Southern victory against Yale 80 years prior, Virginia was the first ACC team to defeat Bowden's Florida State teams after they started 29–0 in the conference.
-The nationally televised event led FSU's President to create the Jefferson-Eppes Trophy, which Virginia again holds in Charlottesville after winning the latest matchup in 2025.
+The nationally televised event led FSU's president to create the Jefferson–Eppes Trophy, which Virginia holds in Charlottesville after winning the latest matchups in 2019 and 2025.

-Virginia has played in a Sugar Bowl, Orange Bowl, four Peach Bowls, and a Citrus Bowl among its 21 bowl appearances.
-The Cavaliers have thus far produced 11 Consensus All-Americans and 10 NFL Pro Bowlers—Ronde Barber, Tiki Barber, D'Brickashaw Ferguson, Thomas Jones, Patrick Kerney, Heath Miller, Herman Moore, Matt Schaub, Tom Scott, and Chris Slade.
+Virginia set a school record with 11 wins in 2025, and has played in two ACC Championship Games as well as four Peach Bowls and an Orange Bowl, Sugar Bowl, and Citrus Bowl among its 22 bowl appearances.
+The Cavaliers have produced 11 Consensus All-Americans and 12 NFL Pro Bowlers—Ronde Barber, Tiki Barber, "Bullet Bill" Dudley, D'Brickashaw Ferguson, Thomas Jones, Henry Jordan, Patrick Kerney, Heath Miller, Herman Moore, Matt Schaub, Tom Scott, and Chris Slade.